 It is possible to reduce the negative mark or remove an underage drinking charge from a person’s record.
 Through legal processes like a deferral or expungement, there are options available for removing an underage drinking offense or DWI.

-Contacting an Attorney for an Underage Drinking Ticket
+Contact a Raleigh Area Attorney if You Get an Underage Drinking Ticket

 The first step to protect your future and receive the best possible outcome for your drinking ticket is to consult with an attorney.
 Read more about underage drinking tickets in NC here.